saulrh/XBindJoy/README.md

 Example uses
 ============

+* Use your gamepad with any game, even ones that don't understand joysticks
 * Bind joystick axes to mouse movement for aiming in FPS games
 * Turn any joystick into a chorded keyboard + mouse combo
 * Joystick macros everywhere For Great Real-Time Strategy Justice